 Fill each bottle with vodka, making sure you cover the vanilla pods as much as you can.
 Then secure the top and give them a little shake.
 Place the bottles in a cool dark place for at least 6 months.
 Give each bottle a shake every week or so.

 After only 10 days you can already see the difference in colour.
 Although it isn't anywhere near ready to use, you can imagine, how luxuriously dark and flavoursome it will be after 6 months and longer.

 Do you need to slice the Vanilla Pods?

-I haven't sliced any of the pods before adding them to the bottles.
-That's because I want to squeeze out the flavoured paste from each of the beans when the extract is ready.
+I don't always slice the pods before adding them to the bottles.
+That's because I want to squeeze out the flavoured Vanilla Bean Paste from some of the beans when the extract is ready.

-To extract the paste, first snip the end of a pod and then squeeze out the contents.
+When you are ready to extract the paste, first, snip the end of a pod and then squeeze out the contents.
 Pop the bean back into the bottle to continue infusing the vodka.
 You can use the flavoured paste in your baking and cooking as normal.

 While you're waiting for the Vanilla to infuse, take a look at some of my Vanilla flavoured recipes.

 Vanilla extract has a stronger, purer vanilla flavour.
 While Vanilla essence is made using artificial flavours and colours.
 There's quite a difference in taste between the two with Vanilla Extract being the best flavour, especially when home made.